Harry Powers

-Harry F. Powers (born Harm Drenth; November 17, 1893 – March 18, 1932) was a Dutch-born American serial killer who was hanged in Moundsville, West Virginia.
+Harry F. Powers (born Harm Drenth; November 17, 1892 – March 18, 1932) was a Dutch-born American serial killer who was hanged in Moundsville, West Virginia.

 Powers lured his victims through "lonely hearts" advertisements, claiming he was looking for love, but ultimately murdering them for their money.
-Davis Grubb's 1953 novel The Night of the Hunter and its 1955 film adaptation were based on these crimes.
+Davis Grubb's 1953 novel The Night of the Hunter and its 1955 film adaptation and 1991 TV adaptation were based on these crimes, with Preacher Harry Powell being the character inspired by Powers.
+Preacher was played by Robert Mitchum in the 1955 film and by Richard Chamberlain in the 1991 TV movie.
 Jayne Anne Phillips's novel Quiet Dell (2013) examined the Powers case anew.
+Sergio Aquindo's graphic novel Harry & the helpless children (2012) traces the killer's career and the fascination the case aroused in the press at the time.

 Early life

-He was born as Harm Drenth in 1893 in Beerta, the Netherlands.
+He was born as Harm Drenth in 1892 in Beerta, the Netherlands.
 He immigrated to the United States in 1910, first living in Cedar Rapids, Iowa, and then moving to West Virginia in 1926.

 In 1927, he married Luella Strother, an owner of a farm and grocery store, after responding to her lonely hearts advertisement.
 Though now married, Powers took out his own lonely hearts advertisements.
 Many women wrote in response to his advertisement.
 "Postal records later indicated that replies to Powers' advertisement poured in at a rate of 10 to 20 letters per day."
 Powers constructed a garage and basement at his home in Quiet Dell; the garage was later discovered to be the scene of the murders, of which he was convicted.

-After his 1931 arrest, police investigation using fingerprints and photographs revealed that he had been incarcerated for burglary under his birth name in Barron County, Wisconsin in 1921–1922.
+After his 1931 arrest, police investigation using fingerprints and photographs revealed that he had been incarcerated for burglary under his birth name in Barron County, Wisconsin, in 1921 and 1922.
 Although not charged, Powers was suspected of involvement in the 1928 disappearance of Dudley C. Wade, a carpet sweeper salesman with whom he had once worked, and the unsolved murder of a Jane Doe in Morris, Illinois.